ipernet/gitlab-docs/gitlab-openshift.md

 - **Define a wildcard DNS** on `*.apps.openshift.example.com` to your server public IP `X.X.X.X`

-We run a `all in one` setup, so the master, console and the only node runs on the same machine.
+We run a `all in one` setup, so the master, console and the only node run on the same machine.

 - **Now edit the master config again:**